DeqingSun/ch55xduino/README.md

 It is also possible to upload via serial on UART1 of CH55x chips (except CH551).
 To set CH55x into bootloader mode automatically, you can connect RTS or DTR of a serial adaptor to an interrupt pin of CH55x with a capacitor, and add bootloader jumping code in the interrupt handler.

 If you want to leave the bootloader, you may send the following bytes at 57600 baud. ```57 AB A2 01 00 01 A4```

+### WebUSB Upload

+Alternatively, on Chromium-based browsers with WebUSB support, you can use this [online tool](https://stephenkingston.github.io/CH55x-WebProgrammer/) to flash your HEX files.

 ### Driver for windows